elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> In the specification, DOM classes are not described by using JavaScript, but a special Interface description language (IDL), that is easy to understand.
-In IDL all properties are prepended with their types.
-For instance, DOMString, boolean and so on.
+  <div><strong>Interview Response:</strong> In the specification, DOM classes don’t get described by using JavaScript but a unique Interface description language (IDL) that is easy to understand.
+In IDL, all properties get prepended with their types.
+For instance, DOMString, boolean, and so on.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />